 Your doctor might ask you to make simple lifestyle changes, or take medicine, or get surgery.
-He’ll first want to try the things that have the least impact on your body.
+They’ll first want to try the things that have the least impact on your body.

 Switching up your habits -- doctors call these behavioral changes -- can help the two main types of incontinence: